nicoledesigns/-Orzo-SOEN341_Project_W25-/README.md

 ---

 ## Documentation
-Folder for Sprint 1 is named Sprint 1
+Folder for Sprint 1 is named Sprint 1.
-Folder for Sprint 2 is named Sprint 2
+Folder for Sprint 2 is named Sprint 2.
-Folder for Sprint 3 is named Sprint 3
+Folder for Sprint 3 is named Sprint 3.
-Folder for Sprint 4 is named Sprint 4
+Folder for Sprint 4 is named Sprint 4.
 Each Sprint folder contains:
-One file documenting the meeting minutes
+1. One file documenting the meeting minutes.
-One file linking to an Excel sheet that includes:
+2. One file linking to an Excel sheet that includes:
-All meeting minutes
+All meeting minutes;
-Breakdown chart
+Breakdown chart;
-Contribution log
+Contribution log;
-Burndown charts
+Burndown charts;